EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 CountryScotland         -2.055071   0.058182 -35.322  < 2e-16 ***
 CountryWales            -0.419857   0.058182  -7.216 1.76e-12 ***
 ```
 Our output shows that generally there is an increase in 0.009 °C per year (from the estimate column for 'year'. 'year' is the reference country, which in this case is England.
 The table also tells us that Northern Ireland is on average 0.58 °C, Scotland 2°C and Wales 0.42°C cooler than England.
+The standard error is also small suggesting that the fit is good.

 We can check the model is appropriate by checking the residuals